zapier/zapier-platform-cli/README.md

 // https://zapier-dev-files.s3.amazonaws.com/cli-platform/74bc623c-d94d-4cac-81f1-f71d7d517bc7
 ```

-> Note: you should only be using `z.stashFile()` in a hydration method - otherwise it can be very expensive to stash dozens of files in a polling call - for example!
+> Note: you should only be using `z.stashFile()` in a hydration method or a hook trigger's `perform` if you're sending over a short-lived URL to a file.
+Otherwise, it can be very expensive to stash dozens of files in a polling call - for example!

 See a full example with dehydration/hydration wired in correctly: